whennemuth/kuali-cloudformation/kuali_ec2_alb/README.md

       # Example 1): Certificate will be uploaded to "s3://kuali-conf/cloudformation/kuali_ec2_alb"
       sh main.sh cert

-      # Example 2): Upload certificate to another bucket path (bucke will be created if it does not already exist).
+      # Example 2): Upload certificate to another bucket path (bucket will be created if it does not already exist).
       sh main.sh cert bucket_path=s3://my_bucket/some/directory
       ```